MarcusGitAccount/notifyme/README.md

 # Notifyme

+### Severely undocumented project at this moment.
+Futures updates will solve this.

 Messenger bot for pushing notifications regarding crpytocurrencies prices from Poloniex.

 Can ony be used by app testers atm.